WITH US

 - If the light is green or yellow, proceed with caution.

-- If the light is red or completely unlighted, stop as though it was a stop sign.
-The right to proceed is the same as at any other stop.
+- If the light is red or unlighted, treat it as a stop sign.
+Come to a complete stop, ensure there is no oncoming traffic, and then proceed with the right of way, similar to any other stop sign.

-The law does not apply to lights on timers that just take longer to turn than others.
+It’s worth mentioning that this law does not apply to lights on timers that are simply longer than others.

-For any of you who would like to read the law in its entirety, it can be found in the Pennsylvania Code, Title 75, Section 3112, linked here.
+For those interested in reviewing the law in its entirety, you can find it in the Pennsylvania Code, Title 75, Section 3112, linked here.

 The Logue Criminal Defense

-The Logue Criminal Defense team serves Pittsburgh, PA, and the surrounding areas, including West Virginia and Ohio.
-To get in touch and schedule a free initial consultation with an experienced Pittsburgh Criminal Defense lawyer from Logue Law Group, call us today at 844.PITT.DUI.
-Or, you can contact us online.
-Someone is available at any time of the day or night to take your call.
+Serving Pittsburgh, and the surrounding areas, including West Virginia and Ohio, the Logue Criminal Defense team is dedicated to protecting your rights.
+To schedule a free initial consultation with an experienced Pittsburgh Criminal Lawyer from Logue Law Group, please call us at 844.PITT.DUI.
+Alternatively, you can contact us online.
+Our team is available to assist you at any time of the day or night.